ionic-team/ionic-site/_posts/2015-02-11-displaying-the-twitter-feed-within-your-ionic-app.markdown

 </ion-pane>
 </body>
 ```
 Inside our view, we first have the refresher, which allows us to use pull-to-refresh.
-Next, if our feed's array is empty, we display just tiny dummy text.
+Next, if our feed's array is empty, we just display a little dummy text.

 The main part is the `ng-repeat` to iterate over the feed objects.
-Here, we make use of the [Ionic cards](http://ionicframework.com/docs/components/#cards), where we have the profile image of the user as item-avatar, the username, our corrected time string in the top area, and inside the body of our card the text of the tweet.
+Here, we make use of the [Ionic cards](http://ionicframework.com/docs/components/#cards), where we have the profile image of the user as an item-avatar, the username, our corrected time string in the top area, and inside the body of our card the text of the tweet.
 Additionally, if some media inside the feed data is set, we display the posted image below the content.

 ### Final words and outlook
 This tutorial shows a straightforward way to display Twitter feed data in an appropriate way inside your Ionic app.
 There are many more endpoints in the Twitter REST API, so make use of the newly created TwitterService and get the data you need!